dendronhq/dendron-docs/vault/dev.process.code.md

 1. check the circular dependency again with your changes.
     1. If the number is less than or equal, put a note in your review description saying so.
     2. If the number is greater, then change your code to eliminate the circular dependencies introduced (see exceptions)
+1. Include the before and after results in your PR description.

 Exceptions to the rule:
 - Emergency Fixes